THE OWNER’S MANUAL

 Care + Maintenance

-To prevent over-drying, apply a leather conditioning oil to treat the hide every 3 to 6 months.
+To prevent over-drying, apply a leather conditioning oil to treat the leather every 3 to 6 months.

 Poly & Bark Approved: Tools of the Trade